alt-romes/linear-core/prototype/README.md

 ### priority-sesh

+this is linear, we should be able to see it.
 ```haskell
 $ccancel_s5t7 :: (SendOnce (), RecvOnce ()) %1 -> State# RealWorld %1 -> (# State# RealWorld, () #)
 $ccancel_s5t7